Information about Levetiracetam

 Q. For how long do I need to take Levetiracetam?

 You should continue to take Levetiracetam for as long as your doctor advises you to.
-Do not stop taking it suddenly because this may increase the risk of seizures which may be difficult to control.
+Do not stop taking it suddenly because this may increase the frequency of seizures which may be difficult to control.

 Q. Will I get addicted to Levetiracetam if I use it for a long time?

-Q. How do I wean myself off Levetiracetam?
+Q. How do I come off Levetiracetam?